Thailand-Cambodia border clashes enter third day as 500,000 flee fighting

 “But the bigger fear or the bigger concern here is the fear.
 Fear that the violence could spread further, and right now, there are people packing because we’ve been hearing loud explosions even though we are kilometres away from where the fighting is taking place.
 So people are packing and getting ready to move to another evacuation camp,” he said.

+“But the problem is that wherever they go, it seems like danger will follow them.”

-Lo added that Cambodia’s Senate President and former leader Hun Sen suggested retaliatory attacks on Thailand, and the conflict is unlikely to end quickly.
+Lo added that Cambodia’s Senate President and former leader Hun Sen, who is the commander of the military, suggested retaliatory attacks on Thailand, and the conflict is unlikely to end quickly.

 This week’s clashes are the deadliest since five days of fighting in July that killed dozens and displaced some 300,000 people on both sides of the border before a shaky truce was agreed, following an intervention by United States President Donald Trump.